 Welcome to the Psychiatry Clerkship!
 We are confident that, as a result of your completing the clerkship, you will be a better physician in a number of ways.
 Not only will your interviewing and history taking skills improve, but your understanding of the "whole patient" will be enhanced as well.
 Take some time to review the Learning Objectives Section, which outlines what you will learn during the clerkship.
 The goal of the Psychiatry Clerkship is to provide students with the clinical experiences that will enable them to develop the knowledge base and clinical skills required for the appreciation, identification and management of patients suffering from psychiatric disorders encountered in general medical practice.
 The clerkship’s six-week clinical experience offers students opportunities to see a broad variety of patients in inpatient, outpatient and emergency/crisis settings.
 Psychiatry faculty and residents supervise students in the evaluation and management of patients--ranging in age from preschool to geriatric--who suffer a broad spectrum of psychiatric and medical disorders.
 Students also study the full range of treatments utilized in psychiatry, including psychotherapy, psychotropic medications, electroconvulsive therapy, and all aspects of care.
 Students will typically have a clinical “home base” on an inpatient or hospital consultation service where they work as part of a treatment team.
 The inpatient experience is augmented by work in outpatient continuity clinic assignments and emergency services.
 All students participate in the psychiatry seminar series coordinated at the UNC site (students at other sites participate via live videoconference).
 The seminar series addresses a wide variety of topics in adult and child psychiatry with an emphasis on the information which is most pertinent to non-psychiatric physicians.
 Further instruction such as clinical case conferences and observed psychiatric interviews are arranged at each individual site.
 The goals of these educational activities are to help students to hone their interviewing and presentation skills and master a working knowledge of the diagnosis and effective treatment of major psychiatric disorders.

-The Psychiatry Clerkship is offered at three clinical sites: UNC Hospitals in Chapel Hill, Carolinas Medical Center in Charlotte, and Central Regional Hospital in Butner, and UNC-WakeBrook in Raleigh.
+The Psychiatry Clerkship is offered at four clinical sites: UNC Hospitals in Chapel Hill, Carolinas Medical Center in Charlotte, Central Regional Hospital in Butner, and UNC-WakeBrook in Raleigh.

 * Students should consult the official Third Year Calendar for dates of "Free Weeks" and official holidays.